MillerLab-UCDavis/Voxit/README.md

 # VOXIT: Vocal Analysis Tools
 Automated analysis of vocal parameters in audio recordings, by [Lee M. Miller](https://millerlab.faculty.ucdavis.edu/) in collaboration with [Marit J. MacArthur](https://writing.ucdavis.edu/people/mjmacart/) and Robert Ochshorn (author of [Gentle](http://lowerquality.com/gentle/) and [Drift](http://drift3.lowerquality.com)).
-Standalone executable does NOT require a Matlab license; using the full editable codebase does.
+Standalone executable does NOT require a Matlab license; using the full editable codebase does.\
+\
+Please, PLEASE let us know if you are using Voxit -- this will help us continue the project!
+Just add your name and affiliation in the Discussion (see button above) entitled "Voxit users: please add your name!"

 <h2>How to Set Up Standalone VOXIT (without Matlab) on your Machine</h2>
 Whether or not you have Matlab, you can install and use Voxit on your machine!
 For now, it works on Windows, but soon on Mac or Linux as well.
 Note that you may need administrative rights to install and/or run it (e.g. on Windows 10, "Run as administrator", or on Mac/Linux, "sudo").